 Upon Ralph, Sr.’s death in 1991, his son, Ralph A. Mazzeo, Jr. a 1972 graduate of Simmons School of Embalming and Mortuary Science in Syracuse, NY took over the reins of operating Craft.
 Ralph, Jr. was a graduate of Stepinac High School and Long Island University [formerly C.W.
 Post College].
 Ralph also served in the U.S. Army from 1969~1971 where he was stationed as a Military Policeman at Fort Riley, Kansas’ 207th MP Company and also served as a court liaison between the Provost Marshall’s Office and local municipalities.

-Under Ralph’s guidance and current manager, Michelle J. Meyer’s, a licensed funeral director in New York and Connecticut who has been with the firm for 28 years, Craft continues to this day serving the local and surrounding communities as we celebrate the funeral home’s 150th anniversary.
+Under Ralph’s guidance and current manager, Michelle J. Meyer’s, a licensed funeral director in New York and Connecticut who has been with the firm since 1989, Craft continues to this day serving the local and surrounding communities as we celebrate the funeral home’s 150th anniversary.

 John Sloat 1825-1897

 Washington M. Craft 1869-1933